qmk/qmk_firmware/keyboards/spleeb/readme.md

 ## Custom Keycodes

 This firmware defines the following custom keycodes for use in keymap.c.
 Depending on your defines the pointing or encoder specific keymaps will not be included.
-Use `SPLEEB_SAFE_RANGE` for keymap.c custom keycodes.

 ```c
 #define DF_MOD POINTER_DEFAULT_DPI_FORWARD